vukics/cppqed/CPPQEDcore/issues.markdown

 * \b DONE quantumdata may include only from utils; quantumtrajectory may include quantumdata; structure may include both quantumtrajectory & quantumdata – TridiagonalHamiltonian should rather go to quantumoperator?

-* Git Branch & Commit details to be displayed by scripts on call with --version (note, this information must be captured @ compile time, and not simply @ configuration time, that is, the query must be performed by make and not by cmake)
+* \b DONE Git Branch & Commit details to be displayed by scripts on call with --version (note, this information must be captured @ compile time, and not simply @ configuration time, that is, the query must be performed by make and not by cmake)

 * Deprecate Boost.Build